aaronpickard/aaronpickard.github.io/Post_Draft_TRL_for_software.md

 8 | flight qualification through test and demo | software release to operational environment 9 | flight proven through successful ops | software performed nominally in operational context AND incremental update/maintenance release is at software TRL 1 (software is a cyclical process, code good enough that can be modified for next version instead of tossed)

+What is the difference between TRLs and Software Readiness Levels (SRLs)?

-SRL 1 is that a need for a product is identified.
+SRL 1 is that a need for a product has been identified.
 This is as opposed to TRL 1, which is the reporting of a principle, because software development in the commercial sector seems to me to much more commonly apply existing technological frameworks in new contexts than introduce new contexts.
 So the TRL 1 definition does not work.
 What should replace it?
 In agile decelopment, everything is driven by the user’s needs, so it seems...logical...that the identification of a need is the first step in the readiness of a software product.

 SRL 2 is like TRL 2 in that both of them define what will be created later in the development pipeline.
 SRL 2, defined by understanding a product’s control flow and data processing path, is actually slightly more advanced than TRL 2, which seems to require ideation of an use for the technology.